cyjiix29/EDM-V3/README.md

 # EDM-Portfolio - Cyjiix
 This portfolio will contain copies of my Enterprise Data Management Lab Exercises
 ## About Me
-Hi I am Cyril John P. Angeles And I am 1st year college student at City College of Angeles and my course is BSIS.
+Hello, I'm Cyril John P. Angeles, a first-year student enrolled in the BSIS course at City College of Angeles.
 ## Education:
 - College: City College of Angeles (BSIS)
 - High School: Francisco G Nepomuceno Memorial High School